vippsas/vipps-developers/faqs/users-and-payments-faq.md

 * Canada
 * USA
 * Australia
-* New Zealand.
+* New Zealand

-**Please note**: Just to avoid confusion: Payments with the app are also done using the users' cards that they have added there.
+**Please note**: Just to avoid confusion, payments with the app can also be done using the user's cards that they have added there.
 The user gets all the benefits of the card, and since the app has delegated SCA, the user gets a faster and simpler user experience.